drbean/edit/steve/selfintro.md

 Table: Your Johari window

 In your *unknown self*, put characteristics you would like to have, but don't know if you have or not.
 Perhaps you can develop these characteristics from resources inside you

+### Important note: What has been said about you may not be true

+Are your partners good judges of character?
+Are you a good judge of your own character?
+What they said about you and what you said about yourself may not be true.
+It may just be wishful thinking or you may be too critical of yourself.

+## Questions from the audience